SMTG-Bham/ThermoParser/README.md

 piece of code (or anything else).
-Adding options is inteded to be straightforward, for example adding a new axes layout should be as simple as copying another function in `tp.plt.axes` and altering the numbers; and adding support for a new code should only require adding a function in the `tp.data.load` module.
+Adding options is inteded to be straightforward, for example adding a new axes layout should be as simple as copying another function in `tp.axes` and altering the numbers; and adding support for a new code should only require adding a function in the `tp.data.load` module.
 We would of course be happy to discuss, if desired.

 Bugs and feature requests can be submitted to the [issue tracker](https://github.com/kbspooner/ThermoPlotter/issues),